abacaj/code-eval/README.md

 python eval_wizard.py
 ```

-Process the jsonl file to extract code samples from model completions
+Process the jsonl file to extract code samples from model completions.

 **Note**: Only wizard & opencoder require this, they return markdown output with code.

 ```sh